Out-of-state DUI lawyer

 • Interlock ignition device

 A first DUI conviction carries the lowest penalties.
-If you are involved in an accident it will increase the potential penalties.
-If your BAC is over 0.10 percent it is considered extreme DUI and additional penalties will apply if convicted.
+If you are involved in an accident, the potential penalties will increase.
+If your BAC is over 0.10 percent, it is considered extreme DUI, and additional penalties will apply if convicted.

-You will need to make the necessary court appearances in Pennsylvania in order to defend the DUI charges.
-An experienced Pennsylvania DUI attorney will work to defend your case from start to finish, no matter where you reside.
+It would help if you made the necessary court appearances in Pennsylvania to defend the DUI charges.
+An experienced Pennsylvania DUI attorney will work to protect your case from start to finish, no matter where you reside.

 If convicted of DUI, Pennsylvania will report this conviction to your home state.
-This could result in driver’s license suspension in the state where you live.
+This could result in the suspension of the driver’s license in the state where you live.

 Driver license compact and reporting penalties